accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 ### Introduction {class="no-summary"}

-This framework is designed to check that PDF documents produced by desktop publishing software have basic accessibility.
+This framework is designed to check that PDF documents produced by word processors have basic accessibility.
 The aim is to enable people with disabilities to access and understand content and to use navigation functions.
 It does not take into account certain types of complex content or structures specific to the PDF format.
 These can only be edited using Acrobat Pro or similar software.

 These types of content include
-- headers and footers
+- headers and footers,
-- quotations
+- quotations,
 - footnotes,
 - references to additional sources such as bibliographic references.

 Specific structures include
 - the language of the document,
-- indications of the language of a text passage
+- indications of the language of a text passage,
 - indications of changes in reading direction,
 - declarations of decorative elements specific to the PDF format,
 - the association of a tooltip with links.